minprog/adventure/more/index.md

 Now, implement the three methods for managing connections.
 You might need to read up on [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries).

-> A hard constraint in this program is that the `Room` class may not access (use) other classes.
-Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.
+> A hard constraint in this program is that the `Room` class may not access (change) data in other classes.
+Its methods may only change variables in `self` and any read (but not change) objects that are passed to it as arguments to method calls.

 After implementing, you should test the class by starting Python and creating `Room` objects: